ahmadfajar/vue3-mdb-docs/docs/about.md

 ### HTML5 doctype

 Bootstrap requires the use of the `HTML5` doctype.
-Without it, you _may_ see some funky incomplete styling, but including it shouldn't cause any considerable hiccups.
+Without it, you *may see some funky incomplete styling*, but including it shouldn't cause any considerable hiccups.

 ```html
 <!doctype html>